IMPORTANT INFORMATION - Effective 1 November 2010

 They will then set a hearing date.

-The QIRC may require you to conference with Q-COMP (or you may
+The QIRC may require you to conference with the Workers'

 If you are not ready to go to a hearing, your matter may be